borgessbarbara/GenomeChat-TestApp/README.md

 ![Screenshot_1](https://github.com/user-attachments/assets/5a3dae12-349b-4273-9992-e3b5010219a2)

 GenomeChat is a chatbot able to perform analysis on genomic annotations.
-It generates python code using the gffutils library and the runs the analysis script on background.
-According to the user's query, GenomeChat will generate, run and explain the analysis scripts and results.
+It generates python code using the [GFFUtils](https://gffutils.readthedocs.io/en/latest/) library and the runs the analysis script on background.
+Based on an engineered prompt, according to the user's query, GenomeChat will generate, run and explain the analysis scripts and results.

 This is a test application under development available for GenomeChat, based on the Large Language Model [Qwen2.5 7B](https://qwenlm.github.io/blog/qwen2.5/) pulled from [Ollama](https://ollama.com/library/qwen2.5:7b).
 The streamlit app was developed during my masters' classes on Machine Learning and Pattern Recognition.
 Unfortunately, the data and model are too heavy to run on streamlit site online, so I had to test it under my local environment.